The Freedom Force is a super-team that emerged in 1985. That’s when Mystique’s Brotherhood of Evil Mutants rebranded and allied with the US gov’t.

 Freedom Force then rallied and located Mystique.
 They thus accidentally discovered the Arms of Salvation’s headquarters.
 The Force engaged the security there and shut down this loathsome organisation.

 Mystique realised that she couldn’t recruit Firestar, as the hateful Spiral would likely murder Jones.
 She instead helped Jones and her dad fake their death, without informing the rest of the team.

 This alternative also matched Destiny’s vague foretelling.
-Which, in hindsight, likely predicted Firestar joining the Avengers.
+In hindsight, Ms. Adler had likely predicted Firestar joining the Avengers.

 Death trap, the Vault

 Soon after that, the Force was sent to stop a catastrophic uprising at the Vault super-prison.
 But the team fell into an ambush.

 Venom (Eddie Brock) and the Grey Gargoyle (Paul Duval) tried to force them to cooperate.
 Mystique pretended to go along.

 A large contingent of Avengers then came in.
 Freedom Force fought at their side, even though the Avengers and the warden clearly didn’t trust them.